-Marie Christine von Reibnitz has been a member of the British Royal Family for almost 40 years, and even though she doesn’t carry out official royal engagements, she is a well-known figure, not least because of some of her highly publicised controversial actions in the past.
+Marie Christine von Reibnitz has been a member of the British Royal Family for over 40 years, and even though she doesn’t carry out official royal engagements, she is a well-known figure, not least because of some of her highly publicised controversial actions in the past.

 Marie Christine is better known as Her Royal Highness Princess Michael of Kent.
 She is married to Prince Michael of Kent, the younger son of Prince George, Duke of Kent and Princess Marina of Greece and Denmark.
 As a grandson of King George V and cousin of Queen Elizabeth II, he is a Prince of the United Kingdom with the style of Royal Highness.
 Due to being a more distant relative of the sovereign, Prince Michael would hardly be created a Duke upon marriage, and as such, he retained the same title he already had before marrying Marie Christine.
 The tradition of elevating Princes to the rank of Duke is usually reserved for children of either the Monarch or the Prince of Wales.